Wednesday, April 22, 2026

 My paternal grandparents lived a block away from church but rarely attended church together and we would visit them after mass.
 My grandmother was an English Anglican and my grandfather was Irish Catholic.

-Their union was an abomination 100 years ago and they kept a low profile.
+Their union was an abomination 100 years ago and they kept a low profile at Easter.
 My grandpa had to sneak his kids into churches in other communities because my nana’s absence would be questioned by their neighbors.
+And once the priest found out about my nana they would ostracize my grandpa and his kids.
+That would then force them to go to churches in other towns.

 I never understood religious bigotry until I was older.
 I still have a hard time with it.
 My dad knew it and lived it as a child and he and my mom (bless them both) raised their own kids to be anti-prejudice and accepting of others who were different.